 Advance Care Planning in WA

 Advance care planning is the process of discussing and documenting your future health care wishes, values and priorities.
-It enables your doctors, friends, family and carers to understand what you want, should you become so unwell that you are unable to speak for yourself.
+It enables your family, friends, carers and health professionals to understand what you want, should you become so unwell that you are unable to speak for yourself.

 The advance care planning process varies from state to state.
 In WA, three documents are used to complete the process, two of which are legally binding.